PyJobShop/PyJobShop/notes.md

 - cumulative(tasks, 1) <= len(components)

 - In Naderi 2023, they only use cumulative constraints for HFSP with identical machines.
+In that case, you don't need to add noOverlap constraints, because the pulse constraints always allow for a perfect 1-to-1 mapping between task and mode variables (each mode variable has the same duration).
+When the machines are not identical, then this no longer works because this 1-to-1 mapping no longer holds -- we need to add no overlap per machine as well.